 Those are some of the things I found I was doing to waste time and I was more than happy to reclaim that time.

 When you begin documenting your 168 hours in a week you will easily find time to reclaim to do the things you now believe you don’t have the time to do.
 There is more than enough time to contribute, enjoy, and be more.

 Make The Best Of Your 168 Hours in a Week

-Simplifying your day, focusing on the essential and getting rid of the clutter helps eliminate decision fatigue.
+Simplifying your day, focusing on the essentials, and getting rid of the clutter help eliminate decision fatigue.
 This can be powerful because when you are physically and mentally tired you will not make the best choices to maximize the 168 hours in a week.

 Clutter is unmade decisions and an unmade decision can rob you of precious time and clog up your life.
 What is important to you?
 Will you use your reclaimed time to do more at work or spend time with friends and family?